2.5 Documentation

 Figure 2.11 Nurse Documenting in EHR

-The EHR for each patient contains a great deal of information.
+The EHR for each client contains a great deal of information.
 The most frequent pieces of information that nurses access include the following:

 • Provider orders: This section includes the prescriptions, or medical orders, that the nurse must legally implement or appropriately communicate according to agency policy if not implemented.